 Myofascial pain is defined by the presence of trigger points which are discrete, focal, hyperirritable spots within a taut band of skeletal muscle fibers that produce local and/or referred pain when stimulated.
-Trigger points are associated with local ischemia and hypoxia, a significantly lowered pH, local and referred pain and altered muscle activation patterns.
-Trigger points can be visualized by magnetic resonance imaging and elastography.
-The reliability of manual identification of trigger points has not been established.
+Trigger points are likely a result of injury to muscle fibers, but the pathophysiology is not fully defined.